DavideWiest/ContextComposer/README.md

 # ContextComposer

-An application that structures text/audio into markdown- and obisdian-friendly files
+An application that structures text/audio into markdown- and obisdian-friendly files.